Members of University Court

 Membership of other bodies that may have connections to the University:

-- The New Golf Club – Member
+- Royal and Ancient Golf Club of St Andrews - Member

 Relevant interests of connected persons: